 They use two services described in this table:

-To test this final service we created the file LoanOriginationResult/tests/Test.xls with the folliwing test cases:
+To test our top-level service we created the file LoanOriginationResult/tests/Test.xls with the following test cases:

-Then we created a regular OpenRules project “LoanOriginationResult“ and tested our final service using the standard test.bat.
+Then we created a regular OpenRules project “LoanOriginationResult“, used “build.bat” to build it, and tested it using the standard “test.bat”.
+During the execution , this service invokes our both lambdas on as needed basis.
 Here are the final results:

 If we run OpenRules Explorer by calling LoanOriginationResult/explore.bat, we will see the following diagram:

 We may debug this service with OpenRules graphical degugger:

 If you wish your may deploy this top-level service as AWS Lambda by calling LoanOriginationResult/deployLambda.bat.
 It also can be deployed as MS Azure function or a Docker image.